top of page

 I live in the Gers, the largest region in Gascony, a region of small towns, the biggest of which has under 22,000 inhabitants, and the next only 8,000.
-But although this is where Dumas placed his Three Musketeers, aside from the gourmands of France who appreciate its secrets, it's not a well known area.
+But although this is where Dumas placed his Three Musketeers, aside from the gourmets and gourmands of France who appreciate its secrets, it's not a well known area.
 It didn't, at least as of last year, even appear in Rick Steve's guide to France, so I'd say it doesn't yet qualify as touristic; although, recent articles and books have put it on the radar of people looking for undiscovered France.

 I love living here.
 Sometimes called French Tuscany, it's rural, with the highest percentage of cultivated farm land and organic crops in France.
 It's citizens are relaxed, cheerful, down to earth, and unpretentious.

 Here is the perfect place to have fun, relax, and enjoy uncomplicated pleasures - eating well, drinking well, cooking well, sharing with friends, meandering small roads, making small finds, lazing about.

 I've been teaching cooking classes for a very long time and I've taken my share as well.
 Over the decades, I've evolved away from teaching cooking techniques with the aim of technical mastery.
 My focus is now on helping you - with whatever skills you possess and whatever ingredients you're cooking - make really good food.